Master hexagonal architecture in Rust

 Again, don't worry about module structure for now.
 Get comfortable with the type definitions, then we'll assemble the pieces.

-This constructor does what you'd expect, with the possible exception of the Result it returns.
-Since the constructor isn't part of the AuthorRepository trait, we're not bound by its strict opinions on the types of allowable error.
+This constructor does what you'd expect, with the possible exception of the result it returns.
+This constructor isn't part of the AuthorRepository trait, so we're not bound by its strict opinions on the types of allowable error.

 At the point where most applications are instantiating databases, the only reasonable thing to do with an error is log it to stdout or some log aggregation service.
 Sqlite::new simply wraps any sqlx error it encounters with some extra context 15.